Testing async data in Angular

 Error: Timeout - Async callback was not invoked within timeout specified by jasmine.DEFAULT_TIMEOUT_INTERVAL.

-Instead, you may try to use another method on the connection: mockError
+Instead, you may try to use another method on the connection: mockError.
+This

 time the TypeScript compiler has something to say: